bids-standard/bids-validator/bids-validator/README.md

       [Mozilla Firefox](https://mozilla.org/firefox) (currently the only
       supported browsers)
-   1. Go to http://bids-standard.github.io/bids-validator/ and select a folder with your BIDs dataset.
+   1. Go to http://bids-standard.github.io/bids-validator/ and select a folder with your BIDS dataset.
 If the validator seems to be working longer than couple of minutes please open [developer tools ](https://developer.chrome.com/devtools) and report the error at [https://github.com/bids-standard/bids-validator/issues](https://github.com/bids-standard/bids-validator/issues).
 1. Command line version: